Installing OpenCV for Java¶

 If macOS asks for installing such tools, proceed with the download and installation.
 Otherwise, continue with the OpenCV installation.

-To install OpenCV (with Java support) through Homebrew, you need to add the science tap to Homebrew:
+To install OpenCV (with Java support) through Homebrew, you need to edit the opencv formula in Homebrew, to add support for Java:

 After the installation of OpenCV, the needed jar file and the dylib library will be located at